OlinDSA2025/olindsa2025.github.io/in_class/day03.md

 As stated above, for these operations we can assume that requesting new memory, reading a single value, and writing a single value for our array takes a constant number of operations.

 > **Exercise 1:** Suppose you have an array with $M$ elements and there is space for $C$ elements in the block of memory allocated to your array (with $M < C$).
 Assume that the $M$ elements are stored such that they occupy the first $M$ slots of memory allocated to the array.
-How much time would it take to add a new element to the end of your array?
+How many steps would it take to add a new element to the end of your array?
+Going back to our discussion of order-of-growth, what is the running time of this operation in terms of $\Theta$?
 {: .notice--success}

 > **Exercise 2:** Now, suppose you'd like to add an element to the beginning of your array.
 If there are currently $M$ elements in your array, how many operations would it take to add an element to the beginning of the array?
-Going back to our discussion of order-of-growth, what is the running time of this operations in terms of $\Theta$?
+What is $\Theta$ for this operation?
 {: .notice--success}

 > **Exercise 3:** Now, suppose you want to add an element ot the end of your array but the number of elements stored in the array is equal to the current capacity $M = C$.
 How many operations would it take to perform the following steps: request a size $M+1$ block of memory, copy the first $M$ elements to the new memory block, and then add the new element to the array?
 Suppose you start $M = C = 1$ (an empty array with no capacity).
 How many operations would it take to add $N$ elements to the end of this array if you added them one-by-one?
 Determine $\Theta$ of the time complexity of adding these $N$ elements.
+>
+>   <button onclick="HideShowElement('HideShow1')">Show / Hide Hint</button>
+>   <div id="HideShow1" style="display:none">If you add up the time it takes to add each element, what sort of series do you get?
+How do you calculate the sum of this type of series?</div>
 {: .notice--success}

 > **Exercise 4:** Similar to the previous problem, suppose you want to add $N$ elements to the end of an array in a one-by-one fashion.
 Let's see if we can do better than we did in problem 3.
 Instead of adding 1 unit of capacity every time we run out of space in our array, we're going to multiply our capacity by a factor of 2 (e.g., starting we start with capacity 1, then go to capacity 2, then capacity 4, and so on).
 How many operations would it take to add $N$ elements to the end of this array if you added them one-by-one and follow the strategy of doubling the capacity of the array each time you run out of space (for simplicity you can assume that $N$ is a power of 2)?
 Determine $\Theta$ of the time complexity of adding these $N$ elements in this fashion.
 >
->   <button onclick="HideShowElement('HideShow1')">Show / Hide Hint 1</button>
+>   <button onclick="HideShowElement('HideShow2')">Show / Hide Hint</button>
->   <div id="HideShow1" style="display:none">If you add up the time it takes to create each of these expanded arrays, what sort of series do you get?
+>   <div id="HideShow2" style="display:none">If you add up the time it takes to create each of these expanded arrays, what sort of series do you get?
 How do you calculate the sum of this type of series?</div>
 {: .notice--success}

 ## Linked Lists